Tricky Corners: Tension Breaks

 Ex.
 2

 At speed, tension breaks were needed every two bars during early practice stages (marked by the bars rest).
-After the student had played the first two bars, I encouraged them to take their hands off the keyboard, put them on their knee and consciously ‘release’ any tightness or taught feeling in their arms, hands and wrists (we did this when practising both hands separately and together).
-This tense feeling, whether due to muscles or ligaments, often builds-up during several bars of intense finger activity such as this passage work requires – it’s for this reason that we always employ wrist rotations, encouraging loose, relaxed wrists, in between notes at the start of the learning process, and then we use them, sometimes during every bar (in this piece), when up to speed.
+After the students had played the first two bars, I encouraged them to take their hands off the keyboard.
+They were asked to put their hands on their knee and consciously ‘release’ any tightness in their arms, hands, and wrists.
+We did this when practising both hands separately and together.
+This tense feeling, whether due to muscles or ligaments, often builds-up during several bars of intense finger activity such as this passage work requires.
+For this reason, we always employ wrist rotations.
+We encourage loose, relaxed wrists, in between notes at the start of the learning process.
+Then we use them, sometimes during every bar (in this piece), when up to speed.
 This is because continual movement aids flexibility in the arm, hand and wrist, whilst allowing fingers to still be firm.
-This form of practice generally lasts for several weeks, as in the case of my two students; it takes this time to learn to ‘feel’ the release.
+This form of practice generally lasts for several weeks, as in the case of my two students, because it takes this time to learn to ‘feel’ the release.

 Ex 3

-Eventually, the tension breaks become shorter (marked by the arrows in the example above); they are still there, but are only needed for a second or two (denoted by the pause), just to provide a brief gap, usually signified by a swift wrist movement or rotation, to quickly ‘release’ building tension, incurring a short break, where students stop playing momentarily to release their muscles and ligaments, before continuing.
+Eventually, the tension breaks become shorter (marked by the arrows above).
+They still exist but are only needed for a second or two, denoted by the pause in the above example.
+These brief gaps are usually signified by a swift wrist movement or rotation.
+This helps to quickly ‘release’ building tension.
+Students incur a short break and stop playing momentarily to release their muscles and ligaments before continuing.

-Both students used these breaks or ‘gaps’ in the sound for every two bars throughout the whole piece, and once their hands and wrists became used to the feeling of that release, they were then able to keep wrists flexible for four bars without a break, and, therefore, they paused every four bars instead of every two.
-We also found it useful to use a tension break each time the passagework or musical texture changed, such as at bars 15, 23, 27, and 33.
+Both students used these breaks or ‘gaps’ in the sound for every two bars throughout the whole piece.
+Once their hands and wrists became used to the feeling of that release, they were able to keep wrists flexible for four bars without a break.
+Therefore, they paused every four bars instead of every two.
+We also found it useful to implement a tension break each time the passagework or musical texture changed, such as at bars 15, 23, 27, and 33.

-Finally, when played up to speed, tension breaks were still required, but they are were no longer noticeable, as wrists and hands have, by now, learned the ‘feeling’ and both students were able to swiftly disengage any building tension without disturbing the pulse.
-However, even at this late stage of learning, they were, and probably will always be, employed to aid a relaxed, flexible wrist and hand movement throughout, which prompts adherence to rhythmic precision.
+Finally, when played up to speed, tension breaks were still required.
+They were no longer noticeable.
+By now, wrists and hands have learned the ‘feeling.’
+Both students were able to swiftly disengage any building tension without disturbing the pulse.
+However, even at this late stage of learning, they help to maintain a relaxed and flexible wrist.
+This movement probably will always be necessary as it prompts adherence to rhythmic precision as well.

 You can hear the piece, here: